 Kerala is a special case, as it has the highest wage rates among all States.
 In 2017–18, for example, wage rates at current prices for sowing/transplanting/weeding occupations were Rs 718 and Rs 509 for men and women, respectively, in Kerala.
-By comparison, the wage rates for the same agricultural operations in the same year were Rs 208 for men and Rs 190 for women in Madhya Pradesh, Rs 227 for men and Rs 220 for women in Gujarat, Rs 239 for men and Rs 213 for women in Uttar Pradesh, Rs 249 for men and Rs 176 for women in Maharashtra, and Rs 226 and Rs 184 for women in Odisha.
+By comparison, the wage rates for the same agricultural operations in the same year were Rs 208 for men and Rs 190 for women in Madhya Pradesh, Rs 227 for men and Rs 220 for women in Gujarat, Rs 239 for men and Rs 213 for women in Uttar Pradesh, Rs 249 for men and Rs 176 for women in Maharashtra, and Rs 226 for men and Rs 184 for women in Odisha.
 Even in the neighbouring south Indian State of Tamil Nadu, wage rates were half those of Kerala, Rs 370 for men and Rs 237 for women.
 The all-India average daily wage rates in the same year and for the same operations were even lower: Rs 275 for males and Rs 228 for females.
 Further, while the male-female wage gap exists in Kerala as well, the gap narrowed in sowing/transplanting/weeding occupations.

 The picture is slightly different for non-agricultural occupations.
 Wage rates for all non-agricultural occupations grew at 4 per cent per annum between 2006–07 and 2014–15 and grew at less than 2 per cent per annum from 2014–15 to 2016–17.
 Specifically, wage rates for carpenters grew at 4.2 per cent per annum between 2006–07 and 2014–15 and 1.8 per cent between 2014–15 and 2017–18.
 The trend was similar for workers in other non-agricultural occupations, such as masons, construction workers, and blacksmiths.